asambl docs

 Reminders

 Reminders nudge you at the right moment.
-When one fires, asambl shows a system notification, and reminders with a set time also appear on your calendar.
-There are four ways to trigger one:
+When one fires, asambl shows a system notification, and reminders with a set time also appear on your calendar as chips you can act on without leaving the grid.

 • At a time.
 A specific date and time.